-A lot of you reached out to help recreate this trim accent wall in your home.
-I am excited to finally share a detailed step by step tutorial with you.
+A lot of you reached out to help recreate this plaid design accent wall in your home.
+I’m excited to finally share a detailed step by step tutorial with you.

 How I decided on this bedroom accent wall pattern

-I hope with this tutorial you will be able to recreate a plaid trim accent wall in your home, at your own pace.
-Having this in our bedroom has created some incredible visual interest and a great focal point.
+I hope with this tutorial you will be able to recreate this plaid design accent wall in your home, at your own pace.
+Having this in our bedroom has created some incredible visual interest, eye-catching and a great focal point.

 Before we go dive into the steps for this project, I’d like to be honest with you.
 This project was definitely time consuming because it required a lot of precise cuts.

 I spent most of my weekends cutting over 50 trim pieces.
 However, do not be discouraged because once completed, it will be totally worth it and to me has a lot more dimension than if you just decided to do a wallpaper accent wall or paint it.

 I advise that you take your time to get all the pieces cut, primed and painted before nailing them to the wall based on your final design.